Emmanuel-Efe/Emmanuel-Efe.github.io/README.md

 ## 📌 About Me

-Hi, I'm Emmanuel Efe Eboselume, a Data Analyst specialized in transforming raw, complex information into clear visualizations, insightful reports, and interactive dashboards that help organizations understand performance and plan confidently for the future.
+Hello, I'm Emmanuel, a Data Analyst specialized in transforming raw, complex information into clear visualizations, insightful reports, and interactive dashboards that help organizations understand performance and plan confidently for the future.

 My background in Cybersecurity strengthens the way I approach analytics by emphasizing data quality, governance, and integrity, ensuring that every insight is accurate, reliable, and built on a solid foundation.